Questions? We've got Answers.

 If we re-enter any further lockdowns (boo), our ops team will place your new bucket on your doorstep or front porch or rear of hospo kitchen.
 If you’re not there or you’re self-isolating and unable to open the door, the bucket will be left in a safe place as per normal COVID safety protocols.
 You’ll need to ensure your food waste bucket for exchange is in the safe space specified in your pick- up instructions.

 Please note that pick up instructions must be updated before your cut-off point (at midday, three days before delivery).
 After this we are unable to make any changes to your pick up order.

-We also consult on waste minimisation with your business and run research on circular food waste management systems with building professionals – if you’re a property developer or property manager, more information on those services here.
+Every space and demographic mix is different and there’s always a circular waste management system opportunity around the corner – if you’re in local government, a property developer or property manager, more information on those services here.

 Join Cirque du Soil